 10. Prepare for milk storage or temporarily halt your pumping schedule.

 If you’ve been pumping and storing your breast milk at home, you have to make a decision on how you will handle this during your trip.
 It’s likely to depend on where you’re going, how long you will be away from home, and your access to a refrigerator or freezer.
 You should always check with your airport regarding transporting milk if you decide to continue pumping or want to take a stash of cool milk with you.
+Air travel with breastmilk is now becoming commonplace but you do have to present it at the security checkpoint for inspection.

 Some women prefer to stop pumping while on the road because it’s simply easier and more convenient.
 If you go this route, you may still want to pack a lightweight, portable pump to prevent engorgement if your baby doesn’t eat as much as expected.